4d/docs/docs/FormObjects/properties_Action.md

 title:Action Properties
 ---

+## Standard action
+Standard actions are actions for active objects that have been predefined by 4D.
+They are described in detail in the [Standard actions](https://doc.4d.com/4Dv17R5/4D/17-R5/Standard-actions.300-4163633.en.html) section of the Design Reference.

 ## Droppable

-Several properties are available in the "Action" theme of the Property List to configure the support of drag-and-drop in forms.
+Several properties are available to configure the support of drag-and-drop in forms.
 The number and action of these properties depends on the type of object to which they are applied.

 ### Draggable and Droppable